Caesarean section

 On the day of your caesarean section

 You will be given a time to come to the hospital on the day of your caesarean section.
-You can bring a support person/partner with you to the hospital and they can stay with you throughout the procedure, including during the operation.
+You can bring your partner/support person with you to the hospital and they can stay with you throughout the procedure, including during the operation, if you are having regional anaesthesia.

 It is important to follow the instructions given to you at your preoperative appointment: